yoheikikuta/text2img_webapp/README.md

 ## For GCP (with gpu) environment
 Need to set the google cloud credential json file that has enough authority.
-Note that it takes a few minutes for backend server to be ready.
+Note that it takes several minutes for backend server to be ready.

 ```sh
 terraform plan